Forward Fund

 Eligible Applicants: See below for more details.

-Application Deadline: Proposals will be evaluated throughout the year on a rolling basis until September 5, 2025, or until funds are allocated.
+Application Deadline: Proposals will be evaluated throughout the year on a rolling basis from February 20- May 20, 2026, or until funds are allocated.

 Evaluation Process: CRA staff reviews all feasibility studies.
 See below for evaluation criteria.